NathanCustom Tailors

 2. Direct-to-Consumer Means No Middlemen

 When you order from Indochino, your suit is made in a factory in Asia, shipped to a distribution center, and delivered to you under the Indochino brand.
-You are paying for Indochino's showrooms in 30+ cities, their Instagram ads, their venture capital investors' returns, and their executive salaries.
-Then there is the factory's margin on top of that.
+You are paying for Indochino's showrooms, their Instagram ads, their investors' returns, and their executive salaries -- plus the factory's margin underneath all of that.

-When you order from Nathan Tailors, your suit is made by the same person who takes your measurements and discusses your preferences.
-There is no factory middleman.
-There is no marketing department burning through millions.
+When you order from Nathan Tailors, your suit is made by the same workshop that takes your measurements and discusses your preferences.
+There is no factory middleman, no marketing department burning through millions.
 There is a tailor, fabric, and you.

 3. Volume Creates Expertise, Not Just Savings

 A bespoke tailor in Chicago might produce 3-5 suits per week.
 Our home tailors produce significantly more.
-That repetition creates a level of muscle memory and pattern expertise that you cannot buy with a higher price tag.
-It is earned through sheer volume of work.
-With over 25 years of combined experience and 364+ five-star Google reviews, our track record speaks for itself.
+That repetition creates a level of muscle memory and pattern expertise you cannot buy with a higher price tag.
+With 400+ five-star Google reviews, our track record speaks for itself.

 4. The Fabric Supply Chain Is Global

-Here is something most Western suit brands do not advertise: the fabric in your $800 Indochino suit and the fabric in a $199 Nathan Tailors suit often comes from the same mills.
-Major fabric houses like Vitale Barberis Canonico, Dormeuil, and Loro Piana sell to buyers worldwide.
-A bolt of Super 120s wool does not cost more because it is shipped to New York instead of Hoi An.
-In some cases it costs less in Vietnam, because the country's massive textile industry means suppliers maintain established distribution channels here.
+Here is something most Western suit brands do not advertise: a bolt of mid-range wool does not cost more because it is shipped to New York instead of Hoi An.
+Mill suppliers sell to buyers worldwide, and in some cases the same grade of cloth costs less in Vietnam, because the country's massive textile industry maintains established distribution channels here.

 Nathan Tailors Fabric and Pricing Guide